By S. Gorman

 Researchers found that the sound of a baby crying can trigger anxiety and discomfort in the listener, making it impossible for us to ignore the sound – whether we are parents or not.
 It registers as a distress signal from the amygdala to the auditory cortex, and we are hardwired to want to make it stop.

-So, if you too want to give your ears a rest from all the noise, then check out the Mimi Hearing Test or Mimi Music apps.
+So, if you too want to give your ears a rest from all the noise, then check out the Mimi Hearing Test.
 Not only will you get your free, medical hearing test in Europe (CE, class 1), that you can take on your smartphone, but we use your unique hearing profile to adjust sound perfectly to your hearing ability, so you can always listen safely and clearly – no matter the noise around you.